Crossed products for interactions and graph algebras: Complete interactions and their crossed products

 \section{Complete interactions and their crossed products}

-In this section following cloesly the relationship between $C^*$-dynamical systems and interactions we introduce complete interactions, describe the structure of the associated crossed product and establish fundamental tools for its analysis (Theorems \ref{interactions}, \ref{Voicu-Pimsner for interacts}).
+In this section, following closely the relationship between $C^*$-dynamical systems and interactions, we introduce corner interactions, describe the structure of the associated crossed product and establish fundamental tools for its analysis (Theorems \ref{interactions}, \ref{Voicu-Pimsner for interacts}).